 Figure 4.
-The 34 different sediment grain-size classification systems used in seabed mapping in Europe.
+The different sediment classification systems used in seabed mapping in Europe.

 Figure 5.
-EMODnet-Geology seabed-substrate data available at 1:250,000 scale for the European seas.
+The EMODnet-Geology seabed-substrate data on a scale of 1:250,000 for the European seas.

 Figure 6.
-EMODnet-Geology seabed-substrate data available at 1:1 million scale for the European seas.
+The EMODnet Geology seabed-substrate data on a scale of 1:1 million for the European seas.